Empty or partially rendered pages

 window.prerenderReady set to

-true before it grabs the rendered content.
+true before grabbing the rendered content.

-To implement prerenderReady properly, you should add
+To implement prerenderReady properly, you should add:

 <script> window.prerenderReady = false; </script>

 as high to your

 head section as possible, preferable right after the

 <head> tag.
 Then make sure you only set this variable

 true when your page is finished rendering, and it's safe for Prerender to grab the content.
 This is possible in an async call that runs very late on your page.
 Prerender.io will then wait a small amount of time to ensure all the calls are finished and save your page.